 Sigiriya Rock is in the Matale District near the town of Dambulla in the Central Province.
 If you’ve rented a car, you can drive here easily from several locations.
 Otherwise, a public bus from Dambulla will take about an hour.
 A private driver or organized tour is also an option.

 Recommended by De Wet & Jin of Museum of Wander

 The Terracotta Army near the city of Xian is an incredible sight to behold.
 It’s one of the most popular places to visit in China, and visitors wishing to see one of the most famous landmarks in Asia should definitely not miss it.

-The clay army contains thousands of life-sized soldiers, horses and chariots.
-As impressive as the numbers are, the fact that each soldier has individual facial features, clothing and hairstyles is mind blowing.
+The clay army contains thousands of life-sized soldiers, horses, and chariots.
+As impressive as the numbers are, the fact that each soldier has individual facial features, clothing, and hairstyles are mind blowing.
 And to think that all of this was created more than two thousand years ago!

 The Terracotta Army is an exact replica of that of Emperor Qin Shi Han who ruled over China around 259 BC.
 As the emperor who united China, he wanted to show a united country.
 The result is a funerary army showcasing one army, made up of various tribes and clans accompanying the emperor in his afterlife.

 It’s easy to visit the Terracotta Army independently from Xian.
 Blue buses (Terracotta Warriors written in English on the sides of the bus) leave regularly from outside Xian railway station.
 It takes about an hour to reach the army from Xian.
 Alternatively, join a guided tour.